Oktopost/Squid/Docs/Source/References/Select/queryIteratorBulk.rst

 	public function queryIteratorBulk(int $size = 100, $isAssoc = true): \Iterator

-This function is similar to :ref:`select_queryIterator`, exception that the iterator will return an array of records instead of a single record.
+This function is similar to :ref:`select_queryIterator`, except that the iterator will return an array of records instead of a single record.
 Each iteration (excluding the last one) will have ``$size`` elements.

 ----------